bluelight773/bluelight773.github.io/_posts/2020-09-27-numpy-stack-concatenate-pytorch-stack-cat.md

 Note that this horizontal stacking requires the arrays have the same number of rows, i.e., the 0th dimension should be of the same size so that the arrays can be placed next to one another horizontally.
 More generally, **horiontal concatenation of batches requies all dimensions of the concatenated arrays to match aside from the 1st dimension along which the concatenation takes place.**

-## Concatenation of instances horizontally using concatenate and axis=0
+## Concatenation of instance features horizontally using concatenate (cat) and axis=0 or hstack

 Let's say we have the first 2 features for a given instance in one array, and its subsequent 3 features in another array and we wish to put them together.
 ~~~python